Jinwoousc/par2_updated/README.md

 Multirate Mass Transfer Model is incorporated for each grid block.

 ## Getting Started
-You can download the latest release of PAR² for Windows or Linux executable from [here](https://github.com/Jinwoousc/par2_updated/Build/Release).
+You can download the latest release of PAR² for Windows executable from [here](https://github.com/Jinwoousc/par2_updated/tree/main/Build/Release).
 Make sure your computer is equipped with an NVIDIA GPU and NVIDIA drivers are updated.
 You can control the simulation parameters through a YAML configuration file.
 Look inside the Examples folder to get started.

 ## Build
 The following software and libraries must be installed: